White Latin Americans: Ecuador

-According to the 2010 National Population Census, 6.1% of the population self-identified as white, down from 10.5% in 2001.
+According to the most recent 2022 National Population census, 2.2% or 374,925 of the population identified as white, down from 2010, where 6.1% of the population self-identified as such, and down from 10.5% in 2001.

 In Ecuador, being white is more an indication of social class than of ethnicity.
 Classifying oneself as white is often done to claim membership to the middle class and to distance oneself from the lower class, which is associated being "Indian".
 For this reason the status of blanco is claimed by people who are not primarily of European heritage.
-According to genetic research done in 2008 by the University of Brasilia, the average Ecuadorian genetic admixture is 64.6% Amerindian, 31.0% European, and 4.4% African.
+According to genetic research done in 2008 by the University of Brasília, the average Ecuadorian genetic admixture is 64.6% Amerindian, 31.0% European, and 4.4% African.
 In 2015, another study showed the average Ecuadorian is estimated to be 52.96% Amerindian, 41.77% European, and 5.26% Sub-Saharan African overall.

 White Ecuadorians, mostly criollos, are descendants of Spanish colonists and also Spanish refugees fleeing the 1936–1939 Spanish Civil War.
 Most still hold large amounts of lands, mainly in the northern Sierra, and live in Quito or Guayaquil.
 There is also a large number of white people in Cuenca, a city in the southern Andes of Ecuador, due to the arrival of Frenchmen in the area, who came to measure the arc of the Earth.
 Cuenca, Loja, and the Galápagos attracted German immigration during the early 20th century.
 The Galápagos also had a small Norwegian fishing community until they were asked to leave.
 There are large populations of Italian, French, German, Basque, Portuguese, and Greek descent, as well as a small Ecuadorian Jewish population.
 Ecuador's Jews consists of Sephardic Jews arriving in the South of the country in the 16th and 17th centuries and Ashkenazi Jews during the 1930s in the main cities of Quito and Cuenca.

-French Guiana

-12% of the population is estimated to be white, mostly of French origin.